Bullying can make us feel unsafe and unhappy. It stops us from being who we want to be, and can make it hard to learn and be with other people.

 Have you seen bullying happen but didn't know how to stop it?

 When someone you know is being bullied it can be upsetting.
-If you see or know of others being bullied you may feel angry, fearful, guilty, and sad.
+If you see or know of others being bullied, you may feel angry, fearful, guilty and sad.
 You may also feel worried that the bullying could happen to you.

 You can take action to stop bullying happening.
-It is important to do something because ignoring it gives 'silent approval'.

 When other people intervene the bullying is more likely to stop.